Save money for your kids with SaveLend

 Why should you save for your child at SaveLend?

 There are of course many reasons to set up a savings for your child.
 For example, it could be a deposit for an apartment, a driving licence or an education.
 Many see child saving as a long-term investment, and can therefore think of a higher risk (the higher the risk, the greater the chance of return).
 Just having your savings in a regular bank account is also associated with a kind of risk because your money is unlikely to increase in value in line with inflation (which is around two percent per year).
 Saving to your child with the possibility of return is therefore as important as any saving – and unlike saving in shares or funds, saving in loans is often a more stable option.
-SaveLend's target return is 7-9 % per year on invested capital after credit losses and fees, a target that we have reached or exceeded each year since its launch in 2014.
+SaveLend's target return for the saving strategies is 6,5 -7,5 % for Balanced and 8,0-10,0 % for Yield per year on invested capital after credit losses and fees.

 When it comes to risk, think about choosing a level that you feel safe with.
 If you want to know more about risks, you can read more here.